dProgrammingUniversity/spotlight-project-ai-enhanced-web3-blockchain-development-101-course/README.md

 **Solang Solidity for Solana: Adapting Solidity for Non-EVM Blockchains**

 -   Response:
-    Solang for solana excosystem, I was also introduced to the language and hoping to learn more
+    Solang for solana ecosystem, I was also introduced to the language and hoping to learn more

 ### SECTION 6: SETUP WEB3 DEVELOPMENT ENVIRONMENT